 First things first, you’ll need to enable the sharing of those iCloud Tabs for Safari on the devices you want to use them.

-1) Open Settings on your iPhone or iPad and select your Apple ID.
+- Open Settings on your iPhone or iPad and select your Apple ID from the top.

-Note: If you’re running macOS Mojave or earlier, go to Apple icon > System Preferences > iCloud.
+- On macOS Mojave or earlier, go to System Preferences > iCloud.

 Use iCloud Tabs in Safari

-Once you enable the sharing of those tabs using the steps above, the rest is easy.
+Once you’ve enables the sharing of these tabs using the steps above, everything else is seamless.
 You’ll be able to jump to any Safari tab from any device.
-And this is convenient for business or pleasure.